 Platinum Engagement Rings

-Platinum has become the most sought after metal for engagement rings for good reason.
-Platinum is a strong and durable metal that, like a fine wine, just gets better with time.
-Unlike other metals that require maintenance to maintain brilliance, platinum has a bright luster that is less susceptible to aging.
+Platinum is a strong, durable metal that, like a fine wine, just gets better with time.
+Unlike other metals that require maintenance to maintain their brilliance, platinum has a bright luster that is less susceptible to aging.
 Antique platinum engagement rings develop a slightly different texture that can be described as satiny or slightly frosted.
 This patina effect is even more desirable, and makes platinum engagement rings truly timeless.

 Silver Engagement Rings